Aditya425148/Aditya425148/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Sans-serif&pause=1000&width=435&lines=Hi!+I+am+Aditya+Raghuvanshi;Welcome+to+my+GitHub!)](https://git.io/typing-svg)

-Hi there!
-I'm Aditya Raghuvanshi, a Computer Science undergraduate at SRM University, specializing in Artificial Intelligence and Machine Learning.
+I am a Computer Science undergraduate at SRM University, specializing in Artificial Intelligence and Machine Learning.
 I'm passionate about building tech that solves real-world problems — from smart web apps to intelligent systems.
 <!--
 **Aditya425148/Aditya425148** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.